RWA & Private Credit

 How Maple Works

-1. Pool delegates — Experienced credit professionals who manage lending pools, assess borrower creditworthiness, and set terms
+1. Pool delegates — Experienced credit professionals who assess borrower creditworthiness

-2. Lending pools — Smart contracts that hold deposited capital and distribute it to approved borrowers
+2. Lending pools — Smart contracts holding deposited capital for deployment

-3. Lenders — Individuals or institutions who deposit stablecoins (USDC, typically) into pools
+3. Lenders — Deposit stablecoins (typically USDC) into pools

-4. Borrowers — Institutional entities that apply for and receive undercollateralized loans
+4. Borrowers — Apply for uncollateralized or undercollateralized loans

 Maple's History and Lessons